Graduate School Admissions

 Every effort is made to maintain high academic standards and adequate living facilities at the lowest possible cost to you.
 Educational expenses for nine months will vary according to your personal needs, program, and degree.

-Your application for admission also serves as your application for funding.
-All funding decisions are made by your program of study.
+All funding decisions are made by your program of study and are independent of admissions decisions.
+You are not required to submit an additional application to be considered for graduate assistantships unless otherwise stated in your program's admission requirements.
 Assistantships include a stipend and a proportional amount of tuition and academic fees for full-time enrollment.